U.S. Primary Mortgage Origination Satisfaction Study

 Share This Page

 The J.D.
-Power 2014 U.S. Primary Mortgage Origination Satisfaction StudySM examines customer satisfaction with the origination experience among the largest mortgage lenders in the United States.
-The study provides an understanding of the needs, expectations, and desires of today’s mortgage customers, as well as insights into how lenders may improve not only customer satisfaction, but also customer loyalty and advocacy.
+Power 2015 U.S. Primary Mortgage Origination Satisfaction StudySM examines customer satisfaction with the origination experience among the largest mortgage lenders in the United States.
+The study provides a broad understanding of how firms can improve mortgage customer satisfaction, loyalty, and advocacy across six key factors:

-A study subscription will provide access to the information and tools needed to gain a comprehensive, in-depth understanding of best practices in the industry, show you how your firm and key competitors are performing, and identify key strengths and opportunities for improvement.
+A study subscription provides access to the insights and tools needed to gain a comprehensive, in-depth understanding of how your firm is performing and to identify key areas needing improvement.

 - An analyst briefing that provides insights into key industry trends and best practices that you may incorporate into your firm’s processes in order to improve customer satisfaction

-- A detailed performance analysis that spotlights key performance metrics and your effectiveness at meeting these metrics
+- A performance summary that spotlights key performance metrics and your effectiveness at meeting these metrics

-- An executive presentation that provides a summary of your firm’s results, compared with key competitors, and strategic advisement on areas with the greatest potential to improve performance
+- An executive presentation that provides a summary of your firm’s results, compared with key competitors, as well as strategic advisement on areas with the greatest potential to improve performance

 Strategic Customer Segment Analysis

 Many J.D.
 Power clients have expressed an interest in capturing data from a larger sample of their own customer base than is feasible in the context of a syndicated research study.
 J.D.
 Power offers the opportunity through either additional panel-acquired or client-supplied sample to conduct a customized analysis of customer segments to help answer such critical business questions as: